-Tom Delbanco is the Richard and Florence Koplow – James Tullis Professor of General Medicine and Primary Care at Harvard Medical School.
-Until 2002, he was Chief of the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center in Boston, a unit he created and led for more than 30 years.
-Educated at Harvard College and the Columbia College of Physicians and Surgeons, Tom led the establishment of one of the first primary care practice and teaching programs at an academic health center.
-Subsequently, he created the Harvard Medical School Faculty Development and Fellowship Program that has now trained more than 250 general internists for academic careers.
+Educated at Harvard College and the Columbia College of Physicians and Surgeons, Tom trained in internal medicine at Bellevue, Harlem, and Presbyterian Hospitals in New York.
+Following military service, he came to Boston where, until 2002, he was Chief of the Division of General Medicine and Primary Care at Beth Israel Hospital (now Beth Israel Deaconess Medical Center).
+In the program he founded and led for more than 30 years, Tom created one of the first primary care practice and teaching programs at an academic health center, and in 1979, he developed and led the Harvard Medical School Faculty Development and Fellowship Program that has now prepared more than 300 general internists for academic careers.

-Jan formerly served as Vice President for Client Services and Research at the Picker Institute, an organization devoted to measuring patient experiences and incorporating the patient perspective into care.
-She was the founding Executive Director of the Center for Information Technology Leadership at Partners HealthCare.
-Educated at the University of Kansas (BSN) and Boston University (MBA), she has a clinical background in nursing.
-Her publications have focused on patient perspectives on hospital care, interoperability among critical elements of the health system, and patient insights into new electronic technologies.
-She is an Assistant Professor of Medicine at Harvard Medical School.
+Jan formerly served as Vice President for Client Services and Research at the Picker Institute, an organization devoted to measuring patient experiences and incorporating the patient perspective into care, and was the founding Executive Director of the Center for Information Technology Leadership at Partners HealthCare.
+Educated at the University of Kansas (BSN) and Boston University (MBA), Jan has a clinical background in nursing.
+Her work has focused on patient perspectives on their care, use of new electronic technologies to improve their experience, and the critical importance of transparency in the patient-provider relationship.